ZhuJD-China/RainbowGPT/README.md

 🚀 **RainbowAgent Integration**

-RainbowAgent seamlessly combines various technologies, including an AI Agent proxy, ChromaDB vector database, Langchain knowledge base question-answer retrieval, and the Google search engine.
+RainbowAgent seamlessly integrates various technologies, including an AI Agent proxy, ChromaDB vector database, Langchain knowledge base question-answer retrieval, and the Google search engine.

 ## Knowledge Base QA Search Algorithm

-The knowledge base QA search algorithm employs context compression as an optimization method for document retrieval.
-Leveraging the context of the query, it strategically reduces document content through a document compressor.
-This process ensures the return of only information relevant to the query, thereby significantly enhancing retrieval efficiency.
-The ensemble of retrievers combines diverse results, showcasing a synergy that elevates overall performance.
+The knowledge base QA search algorithm optimizes document retrieval through context compression.
+Leveraging the query context, it strategically reduces document content using a document compressor.
+This enhances retrieval efficiency by returning only information relevant to the query.
+The ensemble of retrievers combines diverse results, creating a synergy that elevates overall performance.

 ## BM25 Retrievers

 - **BM25-based Retriever:** Specialized in efficiently locating relevant documents based on keywords, making it particularly effective for sparse retrieval.

-- **Embedding Similarity Retriever:** Utilizes embedding vectors for document and query embedding, excelling in the identification of relevant documents through semantic similarity.
+- **Embedding Similarity Retriever:** Utilizes embedding vectors for document and query embedding, excelling in identifying relevant documents through semantic similarity.
 This retriever is well-suited for dense retrieval scenarios.

+# EnsembleRetriever

+EnsembleRetriever is a powerful retrieval mechanism that combines the strengths of various retrievers.
+It takes a list of retrievers as input, integrates their results using the `get_relevant_documents()` methods, and reranks the outcomes using the Reciprocal Rank Fusion algorithm.

+By leveraging the diverse strengths of different algorithms, EnsembleRetriever achieves superior performance compared to individual retrievers.

+## Common Usage Pattern

+The most effective use of EnsembleRetriever involves combining a sparse retriever, such as BM25, with a dense retriever, like embedding similarity.
+This approach, known as "hybrid search," optimally utilizes the complementary strengths of both retrievers.
+The sparse retriever excels in finding relevant documents based on keywords, while the dense retriever is proficient in identifying relevant documents through semantic similarity.

 👋 Retrieval Search
 ![Retrieval_Search](https://github.com/ZhuJD-China/RainbowGPT/blob/master/imgs/Retrieval_Search.png)